mongock/mongock/CONTRIBUTING.md

 - **Code contribution rewarding**

-This is obviously the highest level of external contribution.
+This is the highest level of external contribution.
 In this case the contributor is not only listed into our [contributor list](https://github.com/mongock/mongock/blob/master/CONTRIBUTORS.md), but gets also a special mention.

 Apart from highlighting the effort of "getting the hands dirty", when there is a special requirement for a feature/fix, we provide bounties to motivate our community.
 Visit our list [requested contributions](https://github.com/mongock/mongock/labels/contribution-requested) and see if there is any with a bounty label, indicating the amount :stuck_out_tongue_winking_eye: